craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 |

-For more information on the FreeMarker (Templating) APIs, please see :ref:`newIa-templating-api`.
+For more information on the FreeMarker (Templating) APIs, please see :ref:`templating-api`.

-For more information on the Groovy APIs, please see :ref:`newIa-groovy-api`
+For more information on the Groovy APIs, please see :ref:`groovy-api`

   .. include:: /includes/scripts-templates-security.rst